|Barcelona safety tips. Avoiding pickpockets in Barcelona|

 Barcelona Pickpockets - Safety tips

-That said, there are, however, many pick-pockets and bag thieves in popular tourist attractions (especially on Las Ramblas street) and in the central metro stations and at the Sants train station.
-Not in the rest of the city.
+But there are many pick-pockets and bag thieves in areas with popular tourist attractions (especially on Las Ramblas street) and in the central metro stations and at the Sants train station.
+Other areas of the city generally does not have problems with pickpockets.

 10 quick tips